yossefhaytham/Population-Health/README.md

-# Population Health Analysis: Impact of Social Media on Mental Health
+# Impact of Social Media on Mental Health

 ## Project Mission
 The main goal of this project is to improve daily life by understanding how social media affects us.
 By looking at real data, we aim to find ways to help people reduce their time online and focus more on their physical health and real-life social connections.
 This project is about moving toward a healthier, more balanced lifestyle in a digital world.